 Applicants must meet general admission requirements as outline in the Graduate Bulletin.
 A complete application must be submitted by June 3.
 A complete application consists of:

 - An official transcript showing a conferred bachelor’s degree and transcripts of any graduate-level coursework

 - A personal statement

 Once a student is accepted, a $200 non-refundable deposit is due 30 days after notice of acceptance to reserve a place in the program.
 This deposit will be applied toward tuition charges when the student enrolls.
 Students accepted after May 1 should make this deposit as soon as they receive an acceptance letter.
 Accepted students who miss the deposit deadline may lose their place in the program.
-The deposit check should be made payable to Walla Walla University and sent to Walla Walla University, Center for Cinema, Religion, and Worldview, 204 South College Ave, College Place, WA 99324; the student's name and WWU ID number should be included to ensure proper credit.
+The deposit check should be made payable to Walla Walla University and sent to Walla Walla University, Center for Media Ministry, 204 South College Ave, College Place, WA 99324; the student's name and WWU ID number should be included to ensure proper credit.

 Director of Center for Media Ministry

 Program Director of M.A.
 Cinema, Religion, and Worldview